PatrickMckown/personal-finance/README.md

 **Current Templates**
 * Budget Template: A comprehensive budget template to track your income and expenses.
+* Debt Snowball Template: A template designed to help you implement the debt snowball method for paying off debt.

 **Future Templates**
 * Monthly Spending Tracker Template: A tool to monitor and analyze your monthly spending habits.
-(PENDING)
-* Debt Snowball Template: A template designed to help you implement the debt snowball method for paying off debt.
 (PENDING)

 ### 2. How-To Guides
 This folder includes detailed guides on how to perform specific financial tasks.